vidarlo/wp-tournament-registration/readme.txt

 == Frequently Asked Questions ==

+= Is it compatible with PHP 8? =

+Yes!

 = How to escape characters in export formats? =

 The shortcode is rendered as HTML which means that there are some protected characters.
 Fi. if you need tabsops, provide them as HTML entities (`&#9;` in this case).